kundan6930/Railway-Ticketing-System-cpp-dsa/README.md

 the booked tickets, Add or Remove scheduled trains and Modify/Cancel a Ticket on User Request.

-**1.1) Project Description:**

-In this project of Railway Booking Management System, we will be implementing the ability to reserve and modify railway tickets.
-We will use Linked List Operations, Searching & Sorting Algorithms to modify and print the data according to user’s needs.
-This project is simple to use and very user-friendly.
-It has minimal hardware and software requirements, and no training is needed for using it.
-We have 2 modules in this scenario, where a user or the passenger, has their own options while admin has to login separately before having their own options.
-It works from the entering of user details, to payment, to printing of tickets and other operations are available as well.

-**1.2) Project Scope:**

-The scope of this project is to help a user reserve and modify their tickets without any hassle.
-This program will allow a user to reserve a ticket, edit their personal details, ask for a refund or cancel booking and view the reserved ticket.
-An Admin Panel will allow admins to View all the booked tickets, Add or Remove scheduled trains and Modify/Cancel a Ticket on User Request.

 **1.3) Modules in Project:**

 This program has 2 Modules: